cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 ```
 where

-* `name` - String with HTTP endpoint name on which service will be registered,
+* `name` - String with HTTP endpoint name on which service is registered,
-* `method` - String with HTTP endpoint method on which service will be registered,
+* `method` - String with HTTP endpoint method on which service is registered,
 * `body` - Function (`function(req, res, next, helper)`) to be called on request to this endpoint, where:
     * `req, res, next` - Part of middleware function (see [Using middleware @ ExpressJS](http://expressjs.com/en/guide/using-middleware.html) for details)
     * `helper` - JSON object containing [Helper services]({{< relref "developer/custom_console/custom-widgets.md#helper-services" >}}).